chrisseaton/rhizome/doc/inlining.md

 basic arithmetic, is hidden inside core library methods which have to be inlined to apply even basic optimisations.

-The RubyJIT graphical IR makes inlining easy - we don't have to do much more than replace the send node with the graph of the method we are inlining.
+The Rhizome graphical IR makes inlining easy - we don't have to do much more than replace the send node with the graph of the method we are inlining.

 In order to be able to inline core library methods, which don't exist as Ruby